|Exchange:Borsa Italiana (Italian Derivatives Exchange)|

 Factors That Influence the Overall Index Price

 The two main factors that affect share prices are the performance of the companies that has issued the shares and the environment.
-When geopolitical conditions such as climate, regional stability and natural resource conditions are calm, we tend to see increases in the value of the FTSE MIB 40.
+When geopolitical conditions such as climate, regional stability and natural resource conditions are calm, we tend to see increases in the value of the ITALY_40 MIB 40.
 However, when the tensions surrounding these issues are at a high, we tend to see downward trends.
-The FTSE MIB (FTSE Italia) like all other stock market indexes is dependent on the performance of its companies.
+The ITALY_40 like all other stock market indexes is dependent on the performance of its companies.
 When they do well, the index overall does well.
 Some world events can influence the index, these include Government elections, ECB interest rates updates, new trade agreements, and the price of oil also influences world markets.
 If you are looking to trade on Italian stocks the easiest way is through a broad market index.
-The FTSE MIB overall, can be an attractive asset to trade on.
+The ITALY_40 overall, can be an attractive asset to trade on.
 There are various reasons that traders flock towards this index, a few of the main reasons are:

 - High Liquidity

 - Price dynamics are relatively predictable outside of crisis situations